ayush-1810/Everything-in-NumPy/README.md

-Covered everything in NumPy with solve examples and explainations.
+Covered every topic in NumPy with solved examples and explainations.